Vitamin K For Newborn Babies To Prevent Serious Bleeding

 Too little vitamin K puts your baby at risk of a rare disease called VKDB (vitamin K deficiency bleeding).

-VKDB is rare and the chance of babies developing it is small, even if they have not received extra vitamin K. But, if babies do develop VKDB, it can cause severe harm, including death or severe brain damage.
+All newborn babies have low levels of vitamin K and so they are at risk of VKDB.
+VKDB is rare and the chance of babies developing it is small, even if they have not received extra vitamin K. But, if babies do develop VKDB, it can cause internal bleeding leading to death, or permanent damage to the brain and other organs.

-- it is more common in babies who have not received vitamin K at birth (increasing the risk to about 69 in 100,000)
+- babies who have not received vitamin K at birth

-- it happens most often in the first 7 days of life
+VKDB happens most often in the first 1 to 7 days of a baby's life.

-- it can happen up to about 8 months of age in babies with liver or bowel problems
+VKDB can happen up to about 6 months of age in babies with liver or bowel problems, or exclusively breastfed babies who have not had vitamin K at birth.

 Why do babies have low levels of vitamin K?